Elvis (1968 TV program): NBC deal

 In October 1967, Parker approached Tom Sarnoff, NBC West Coast vice president, to propose a Christmas television special.
 The US$1,250,000 package (about $ in prices) included the financing of a motion picture (for US$850,000), its soundtrack (for US$25,000), the television special (US$250,000) and US$125,000 reserved for the costs related to a rerun.
 The special was to be included in the feature Singer Presents ..., sponsored by the Singer Corporation.

 Presley's initial reaction to the special was negative.
 He felt that it was another scheme concocted by Parker and was angered by the idea of singing Christmas carols on national television.
 However, his opinion changed after he began talks with the special's producer, Bob Finkel, who persuaded Singer, NBC and Parker to alter the show's original concept.
 Finkel obtained Parker's approval that the show was to be centered only on Presley, while enough material for a soundtrack album and a Christmas single was to be recorded.
 Presley's enthusiasm for the project grew, and he assured Finkel that he was ready to perform new material, different from anything he had previously done.
 He had no interest in Parker's opinion of the project.

 To reflect the new intended direction of Presley's career, Finkel recruited director Steve Binder, who had directed the concert film T.A.M.I.
 Show and worked for NBC on Hullabaloo and a Petula Clark special.
 Finkel felt that hiring Binder would refresh Presley's image and that Binder would be able to introduce Presley to new audiences.
 Initially reluctant to direct the special, Binder was convinced by his associate Bones Howe, who had met Presley during the 1950s while he worked at Radio Recorders as an audio engineer.
 He insisted on working with Presley as he thought that Binder had similar production methods.
 A meeting was arranged during which Parker assured that the team would have full creative control but stressed that the publishing rights must be under Presley's name.
-Howe and Binder met with Presley later that week and informed him that they would prepare all of the details for the special by the time that Presley would return from his vacation in Hawaii.
+Howe and Binder met with Presley later that week and informed him that they would prepare all of the details for the special by the time that Presley returned from his planned vacation in Hawaii.